NadiaPrasetyo/ncRNA-pseudogenes/README.md

   - **Comparative genomics data** from other mammals for conservation analysis.

 - `bin/`: Contains Python and R scripts for data processing, alignment, evolutionary analysis, and statistical tests:
+  - `fetch_ncrna_hgnc.py`: Retrieves and processes HGNC symbols found from the HGNC database, mapped onto the HGNC annotations found in UCSC database.
   - `fetch_ncrna_data.py`: Retrieves and preprocesses HGNC symbols into chromosomal locations by mapping to the Ensembl database.
   - `fetch_conservation_data.py.`: Collects conservation data of each nucleotide position within the location range of each gene symbol (phastCons30way).
+  - `cleanup_txt_data`: Scans through temporary data files to look into no location found or no ensembl transcript IDs found cases and removes incorrect lines.
+Prints a list of gene symbols where the location was not found in UCSC
   - `R-script_plotting.R`: Analyzes conservation of identified pseudogenes across vertebrate species to detect signs of negative selection.

 - `notebooks/`: Jupyter notebooks to explore and visualize the analysis results: @TODO